-You are not eligible to apply for this grant opportunity if you have not received an invitation to apply through GrantConnect and are not listed as an eligible invited organisation at section 4.1 of the Grant Opportunity Guidelines
+You are not eligible to apply for this grant opportunity if you have not received an invitation to apply through GrantConnect and are not listed as an eligible invited organisation above.

 4.3 What qualifications, skills or checks are required?